jsofra/bin-packing/doc/blog.md

 </div>
 <br>

-The intention is to be able to search the Gutenberg texts in a couple of ways, given some search terms:
+Our aim is to search the Gutenberg texts in a couple of ways, given some search terms:

 1. Find the text in each Gutenberg bookshelf that those terms are most important to.
 2. Find the Gutenberg bookshelf that those terms are most important to.

-The code in the example is all written in [Clojure](http://clojure.org/) using the [Sparking](http://gorillalabs.github.io/sparkling/) library, a Clojure API for Spark, but should be easily translated to any other language with Spark support.
-Clojure turns out to be a great way to work with Spark, it is functionally focused, has a great REPL for interactive development and being on the JVM means much nicer deployment story than Python.
+The code in the example is all written in [Clojure](http://clojure.org/) using the [Sparkling](http://gorillalabs.github.io/sparkling/) library, a Clojure API for Spark.
+This can be easily translated to any other language with Spark support.
+Clojure turned out to be a great way to work with Spark.
+It is functionally focused, has a great REPL for interactive development, and being on the JVM means a much nicer deployment story than Python.

 ## Fixing the Skew

-So what to do about data skew?
-Looking at data in each of out partitions we know that we have some heavily weighted partitions with a number of the larger bookshelves clumped together.
-We know that Spark assigns one task per partition and each worker can process only one task at a time.
+So what can we do about data skew?
+When we look at data by partition we can identify heavily weighted partitions and that a number of the larger bookshelves are clumped together.
+We know that Spark assigns one task per partition and each worker can process one task at a time.
 This means the more partitions the greater potential parallelism, given enough hardware to support it.

 ![](blog_img/rdd_partitions.png)

 ### Simply Partitioning

-So can we simply partition are way out of this?
-What if we simply partition our data to the number of units of work we have?
-In our case we are preforming the TF-IDF over each book shelf so we can partition the data by the number of book shelves, 228.
+So can we simply partition our way out of this?
+What if we partition our data to the number of units of work we have?
+In our case we are performing the TF-IDF over each book shelf so we can partition the data by the number of book shelves, 228.
 That means there will be 228 tasks to be performed in parallel.

 ``` clojure
 (spark/repartition 228 bookshelves)
 ```

-Let's have a look at the Spark UI for using this repartitioning and see how it compares to the previous skewed example:
+Let's have a look at the Spark UI for this repartitioning and see how it compares to the previous skewed example:

 <iframe src="partitioning3.html#viz" height="500" width="100%" style="overflow-x:hidden; overflow-y:scroll;"></iframe>

-The partitioning did in fact improve the performance greatly, we went from ~55 mins to ~25 mins on the same hardware, but there are still a number of issues here:
+The partitioning did in fact improve the performance.
+In fact it improved it greatly.
+We went from ~55 mins to ~25 mins on the same hardware, but there was still a number of issues:

 <ul>
 <li>Overhead from small tasks